-An Instagram profile contains your name, username, bio and contact information.
-Your name and username should be easy to fill out as they’re the name of your business but your bio, on the other hand, can be tricky.
+An Instagram profile contains your name, username, bio, and contact information.
+Your name and username should be easy to fill out as they’re the name of your business – but, your bio can be tricky to get right.
 Your bio is the first introduction to your brand that a user will see so take time to consider how you want to describe you and/or your business.
-You have 150 characters to nail this down and just recently, Instagram updated the app to include hashtags which, we recommend using.
-Fill in your business contact information which is, your URL, phone number, email, and directions.
+You have 150 characters to nail this down and just recently Instagram updated the app to include hashtags which we recommend using.
+Fill in your business contact information which includes your URL, phone number, email, and directions.
 Do NOT leave these empty.
 This is prime real estate.

 Note: your profile is constantly editable so nothing is permanent or can’t be edited.
 If your brand changes, so can your social.
 This is important to keep in mind if your a business looking to change its strategy and fear not being able to alter your previous content.
 Just keep in mind you don’t want to be doing this on a regular basis as you run the risk of confusing your audience.

 FOLLOW THE RIGHT ACCOUNTS AND ENGAGE

 There are 5 groups of people/accounts that you need to follow and engage and I break each one down for you below:

 1) People in your community – This can include your friends, family, and coworkers.
 No one is going to support you more than your closest network.

 2) Businesses in your community – Businesses that relate to your field but are not in direct competition with you or your business.
 For example, if you’re a restaurant that serves craft beer you would follow local breweries, if your a health coach you would follow local health food stores and/or local fitness studios, if you’re a real estate agent you would follow your firm, local painters, stagers, etc.